Sun Yang

-In September 2018 Sun was involved in a controversial incident during an out-of-competition doping test at his home.
+In September 2018, Sun was involved in a controversial incident during an out-of-competition doping test at his home.
 The doping control assistant (DCA) lacked proper accreditation and took photos of Sun without his permission, leading him to refuse the blood sample collection.
 A security guard broke open the container to prevent the testers from taking the vials.
 The DCA later admitted to unprofessional conduct.
 FINA ruled that Sun did not violate anti-doping rules due to the DCA's actions.

-However, on 28 February 2020, the Court of Arbitration for Sport (CAS) overturned FINA's decision, banning Sun for eight years for tampering with the doping control process.
+On 28 February 2020, the Court of Arbitration for Sport (CAS) overturned FINA's decision, banning Sun for eight years for tampering with the doping control process.
 Some analysts opined that the trial was marred by severe translation problems, conflict of interest, bias and an "absence of evidence" around doping activity.
-Even so, CAS found no evidence of doping, so Sun retained his medals.
+CAS also ruled that Sun would not be stripped of any of his medals, noting that doping tests conducted shortly before and after the aborted doping control in September 2018 returned negative results.
+CAS stated that "in the absence of any evidence that the Athlete may have engaged in doping activity since 4 September 2018, including on the occasion of the FINA World Championships in Gwangju, South Korea in July 2019, the results achieved by the Athlete in the period prior to the CAS award being issued should not be disqualified."
 On 22 June 2021, after a retrial, CAS upheld the ban but reduced it to four years and three months due to issues related to lack of impartiality in the prior trial.